mvenghaus/magewire-plugin-validation-alias/README.md

 ...
 ```

 So instead of translating the whole message we just translate the field name.
-The original error message is translated by this module.
+The original error message with placeholders is translated by this module.

 Rakit Validation has already the functionality to do this .. called "alias".